ajohnson388/wiki-maps-ios/README.md

 # Wiki Maps

-> Wiki maps is a free, generic, and open-source iOS app for simulating fantasy
+> Wiki maps is a free, community-driven iOS app that connects the fantasy maps of video games with the world of wiki.
-    world maps to track game progress and see points of interest.

 [![Swift Version][swift-image]][swift-url]
 [![License][license-image]][license-url]